 The ability to approve amendments to ICANN’s “fundamental bylaws,” as described below.

-Comment – The CCWG-Accountability draft proposal introduces new powers for the community to remove individual ICANN directors (Section 7.3) and to recall the entire ICANN Board (Section 7.4).
+The CCWG-Accountability draft proposal introduces new powers for the community to remove individual ICANN directors (Section 7.3) and to recall the entire ICANN Board (Section 7.4).
 The CCWG-Accountability draft proposal contemplates a Community Mechanism as Sole Member Model under which the decisions and powers of the Community Mechanism could be enforced through the internal IRP process with the force of binding arbitration and, if necessary, further backed through judicial proceedings (Paragraph 316).

 We believe that the powers provided by the CCWG-Accountability draft proposal as described above and the community empowerment mechanism described in the proposal together adequately satisfy these CWG-Stewardship requirements, including by ensuring that the community powers specified in the CWG-Stewardship’s final transition proposal are legally enforceable.
 We refer you to our comments relating to Item 1 (ICANN Budget), Item 3 (IFR) and Item 8 (fundamental bylaws) regarding the implementation of certain of those rights.